Barrick Mining: Nevada Gold Mines

-On July 1, 2019, Barrick and Newmont Corporation launch Nevada Gold Mines.
+On July 1, 2019, Barrick and Newmont launched Nevada Gold Mines.
 The combined operation is the single largest gold mining complex in the world and employs more than 7,000 people.
 It combined the mines Goldstrike, Cortez, Turquoise Ridge, and Goldrush from Barrick and Newmont's Carlin, Twin Creeks, Phoenix, Long Canyon sites, plus the associated processing plants and infrastructure of both companies.
 The joint venture was created after Barrick gave up a takeover bid for Newmont in early 2019.

 Nevada Gold Mines in total comprises 10 underground and 12 opencast mines, two autoclave facilities, two roasting facilities, four oxide mills, a flotation plant and five heap leach facilities.
 Barrick owns 61.5% of the joint venture and operates the business, while Newmont owns 38.5%.
 It was estimated that $500 million could be saved by creating the joint venture in average annual synergies during the first five years of operating the joint venture.
 After its first year of operation, $35 million in operating and management costs were saved.
 Over 20 years, it is estimated that $4.7 billion of total savings will be realised.